-- The Emergency Management Division is comprised of the Emergency Management and Special Events Units.
+- The Events and Emergency Management Division is comprised of the Emergency Management and Special Events Units.
 The Emergency Management (EM) unit is responsible for development, promulgation, implementation, training, coordination and oversight of emergency management plans and programs for CU-Boulder.
-The Division is also responsible for the coordination of development of Business Continuity Plans for the campus.
-The division is responsible for developing and maintaining effective relationships with local, state and federal emergency management and planning elements, e.g., the Boulder County Office of Emergency Management, the Colorado Division of Emergency Management, the Federal Emergency Management Agency's Region VIII Office; in support of effective emergency management planning and preparation for CU-Boulder.
+The EM Unit is also responsible for the coordination of development of Business Continuity Plans for the campus.
+The EM unit is responsible for developing and maintaining effective relationships with local, state and federal emergency management and planning elements, e.g., the Boulder County Office of Emergency Management, the Colorado Division of Emergency Management, the Federal Emergency Management Agency's Region VIII Office; in support of effective emergency management planning and preparation for CU-Boulder.
 This EM unit is also responsible for coordinating follow-up to the recommendations of the Emergency Communications Systems Task Force charged by former CU-Boulder Vice Chancellor for Administration Paul Tabolt in 2007, by the Emergency Communications Systems progress review effort commissioned by then-Vice Chancellor for Administration Frank Bruno in 2010, and for projects that may be identified in the future.
 The position incumbent may be responsible for direct project management or for coordinative oversight to Emergency Communications Systems projects for the campus as directed by the Vice Chancellor for Administration through the Chief of the Police Department.
 The Special Events Unit is responsible for security and traffic planning for special events that occur on the CU-Boulder campus.
 The Special Events Unit processes, on average, 3,000 special event requests for the CU-Boulder campus each year.
 The Special Events Unit helps event organizers determine security risks and requirements for events, and assists in providing staffing for those needs with police officers and Community and Events Specialists (CESs).